Georgia Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Nursing Home / Institutional Medicaid

-Georgia Medicaid will cover the cost of long term care in a nursing home for eligible Georgia residents through its Nursing Home / Institutional Medicaid.
-This includes payment for room and board, as well as all necessary medical and non-medical goods and services.
-These can include skilled nursing care, physician’s visits, prescription medication, medication management, mental health counseling, social activities and assistance with Activities of Daily Living (eating, bathing, moving, dressing and using the bathroom).
+Georgia Medicaid will cover the cost of long-term care in a nursing home for financially limited Georgia residents who require a Nursing Facility Level of Care.
+Coverage includes payment for room and board, as well as all necessary medical and non-medical goods and services, such as:

-Home and Community Based Service (HCBS) Waivers will pay for long term care goods and services that help Georgia Medicaid recipients who require a Nursing Facility Level of Care remain living “in the community” instead of moving to a nursing home.
+Home and Community Based Services (HCBS) Waivers will pay for long-term care goods and services that help financially limited Georgia seniors who require a Nursing Facility Level of Care remain living in the community instead of moving to a nursing home.
 The word “waiver” means something like voucher in this instance.
 Think of it as a voucher that will pay for long term care services for Georgia residents who live in their home, the home of a loved one or an assisted living personal care home.
 Georgia residents can also receive some HCBS Waiver benefits while in adult day care.
+While Georgia’s HCBS Waivers will cover some long-term care services and supports in those settings, it will not cover room and board costs.

-The Community Cares Services Program (CCSP) provides long term care services and supports to elderly or disabled Georgia Medicaid beneficiaries who have some functional impairment, a care need that isn’t being met and have a Nursing Facility Level of Care (NFLOC) but instead live “in the community.”
+The Community Cares Services Program (CCSP) provides long-term care services and supports to elderly or disabled Georgia Medicaid beneficiaries who have some functional impairment, a care need that isn’t being met and require a Nursing Facility Level of Care (NFLOC) but instead live in the community.
 Georgia uses the Determination of Need Functional Assessment-Revised to determine if a care need is being unmet, and it uses the Minimum Date Set Home Care tool to determine if the applicant has functional impairment and requires a NFLOC.
 A physician must also confirm the applicant’s need for a NFLOC.
-For Georgia’s Elderly and Disabled Waiver programs, including CCSP, living “in the community” can mean living in their home, the home of a loved one or an assisted living personal care home, although CCSP will not pay for room and board in a personal care home.
+For Georgia’s Elderly and Disabled Waiver programs, including CCSP, living in the community can mean living in their home, the home of a loved one or an assisted living personal care home, although CCSP will not pay for room and board in a personal care home.
 Program participants can also receive CCSP benefits in adult day care.

 Each CCSP participant will receive an individualized benefits plan based on their needs and circumstances.
 Benefits can include adult day care, 24/7 supervision, in-home skilled nursing and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (shopping, preparing meals, housework, money management).